 In other words, you will be introduced to the basics of computation, learning how to adequately describe and decompose problems of a computational nature so that you can effectively tell a computer the steps it should take to solve the problem.
 We will study some beginning concepts that make this process possible, easier to undertake, and often elegant.
-By the end of this course, you should be able to
+Our major objectives for this course include:

+Why take CSC151?
 Some basic knowledge about solving problems computationally can be useful in careers involving every major and concentration offered at Grinnell.
 (I invite you to challenge me with one if you are skeptical.)
 This course will outfit you with some versatile concepts that are applicable to most other programming languages.
-Plus, you get to be creative in many different ways, from problem solutions to finding new approaches to data.
+Plus, you get to be creative in many different ways, from problem solutions to works of art.
 Creativity is highly encouraged!

 In addition, we are using software that has been developed at Grinnell and may still have some bugs lurking within.
 It is entirely possible that it may crash for no good reason.
-Thus, you should develop a habit of saving your work frequently (or subconsciously twitch Control-S to save, as we do).
+Thus, you should develop a habit of saving your work frequently (or subconsciously twitch control-S to save, as I do).

-There is no required textbook for this course, as the material has been written by Grinnell faculty and is posted on this very website.
+There is no required textbook for this course, as the material has been written by Grinnell faculty and will be posted on the web.
 However, there are some useful textbooks and references you may want to bookmark or keep handy.

 My goal is for everyone taking this course to be able to demonstrate familiarity, fluency, and excellence with the course concepts.
 I would be very happy if you all met the goals above and received “A”s.
 The following weighting of individual activities will provide a basis for evaluation.